owlai01/Owl-Ai/README.md

 - Add the environmental variables in .env into your hosting site for bot to work.
 </h2>

+- for heroku add your forked repo to this link [here](https://dashboard.heroku.com/new?template=) to connect easily

 Incase of any issues, contact me  [here](https://wa.me/+254743551416) via WhatsApp or [here](kiddomalibu@gmail.com) via Email.

 Modifying the bot structure is at your own risk.
 We won't offer technical support in case of errors resulting!